Farmworker housing: Year-round or seasonal housing for agricultural employees provided by one of the following:

 "Agricultural product" does not include animals defined as pet animals under RCW 16.70.020.

-“Agricultural product” may not be construed to include or relate to marijuana, useable marijuana, or marijuana infused products.
-Marijuana," "useable marijuana," and "marijuana-infused products" have the same meaning as in RCW 69.50.101.
+“Agricultural product” does not include cannabis, useable cannabis, or cannabis infused products.
+"Cannabis," "useable cannabis," and "cannabis-infused products" have the same meaning as in RCW 69.50.101.

 Anaerobic digester: A facility that processes manure from livestock into biogas and dried manure using microorganisms in a decomposition process within a closed, oxygen free container.
 RCW 82.08.900